 URI: http://www.w3.org/ns/lemon/morph#DerivationRule

-morph:DerivationRule refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of one [or possibly more than one] derivational affix.
+morph:DerivationRule refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of one or more derivational affix(es).

 morph:CompoundingRule refers to rules that take more than one LexicalEntry as input to generate the output LexicalEntry.